 STARLIT SLEIGH RIDE IN RUKA

-On a cold clear night we were greeted in the Rukapalvelu Safarihouse reception area by Antti, who’d be our guide for the Starlit Sleigh Ride.
+On a cold clear night we were greeted at the Rukapalvelu Safarihouse reception area by Antti, our guide for the Starlit Sleigh Ride.
 As with our Ice Fishing excursion, we were led to the back of the shop to clobber up.
 A thick snowsuit was provided to wear over our own clothes for additional warmth.
 As well as the warm snowsuit, over-sized boots and merino wool socks that Granny used to wear; plus a helmet for safety.
 Outside temperature was -28°C and, even with light pollution from Ruka Village; twinkling stars were plentiful.
 Our mode of transport for the Starlit Sleigh Ride was a snowmobile which was towing the sleigh we’d be seated in.

 READ ALL ABOUT OUR ICE FISHING IN RUKA IN FINNISH LAPLAND

 DASHING THROUGH THE SNOW

 Sitting in the sleigh you can relax under a warm reindeer hide and admire the starry sky of a wintry night.
 Only when the slopes close to the skiers for the day does our Starlit Sleigh Ride journey begin.
 An exhilarating ride that takes us up and over the slopes to Ruka Valley.
 The snowmobile weaved through snowy pine forests and along snow covered trails that were barely lit by the lights of the snowmobile.
 Aside from the temporary noise of the snowmobile engine, the night was calm and very peaceful.
 After a short journey of around 10 minutes or so, the snowmobile ground to a halt.
 On our right an open frozen lake, and to our left pine forests.
 In the dark we could make out the silhouette of a log cabin nestled amongst the snow-covered pine trees.